-TAPE/PLAY: If you have a tape loaded and the radio is playing, press "TAPE/PLAY" to play your tape.
-To return to the radio while a tape is playing, press "AM/FM".
+TAPE/PLAY: If you have a tape loaded and the radio is playing, press TAPE/PLAY to play your tape.
+To return to the radio while a tape is playing, press AM/FM.
 The cassette will remain safely inside the radio for future listening.

-PREV (Previous): Press "PREV" or "SEEK" ▼ to search for the previous selection on the tape.
+PREV: Press PREV (previous) or SEEK to search for the previous selection on the tape.
 There must be a gap of at least four seconds between selections in order for the tape player to stop.